DM865/dm865.github.io/_posts/2020-05-16-examGuidelines.md

     the App and press "Start server" (the last option in the main menu).
 When the camera starts you see an IP address, type that address in the browser of your computer.
-Share the screen of your computer via, eg, Zoom, thus you can share slides, yourself and your handwriting at once.
+Share the screen of your computer via, eg, Zoom, thus you can share yourself and your handwriting at once.
 Be creative in placing your smartphone in such a way that the camera can see your writings.
 It is possible to mirror, flip, pan or rotate the image from the